 Consultants can earn great money by giving advice on certain subjects and this may be a way for you to start with Turning Ideas Into A Business?

-So, going back to ‘ideas’ there are so many options and I would advice that you start to think about what you would love to do and offer others also.
+Going back to ‘ideas’ – there are so many options and I would advice that you start to think about what you would really love to spend 8+ hours per day doing.

-When you can match these things you could be onto a winner.
 Also remember that, you can start building your reputation online in social media in your immediate contact zone and also in your community.
-You ALREADY know some people, so build on that and be where they are to start off with.
-You could offer as I did free consulting to friends and locals and get testimonials and as time passes they become clients.
+You ALREADY know some people, so build on that ‘warm area’ and be where they are to start off with.
+You could offer (as I did) free consulting to friends and locals and get testimonials and as time passes they become clients.
 This is just one example.

-The point is that you know YOU and you know what YOU have been through that you can bring to the table and start Turning Ideas Into A Business.
+The point is that you know what VALUE you can bring and what YOU have been through to start Turning Ideas Into A sustainable Business model.

 If you want to start a small shop selling bread then go to other bread shops and find out what they are doing.
 Subscribe to their lists and find out how they offer value to their subscribers.
 Get into the zone of the business and get obsessive about it.

-Never think that you cannot get involved in your competitions businesses either.
-Turning Ideas Into A Startup begins with knowing your area and going deep and narrow into something.
-You could work for a similar company or business or offer to help out for free so that you get to KNOW THE BUSINESS MODEL.
-Offer for free to do things for them and become a part of the market and business.
-This way you are putting yourself in their shoes and you might see where they are going wrong so take notes and get ideas on how to be better.
-Tbis is where innovation is a great tool.
+TIP: You could work for a similar company or business or offer to help out for free so that you get to KNOW THE BUSINESS CULTURE.
+Offer to help or do things for them and become a part of the market and business.
+This way you are putting yourself in their shoes and you might see where they are going wrong so take notes and get better ideas on how to beat them.
+This is where great innovation can happen.